An Affordable Homeownership Option that Enables Black Families to Thrive

 - You are a first-time homebuyer currently renting.

 - You are employed full-time or full-time equivalent.

 - Have worked in Canada for more than 3 years.

-- Have a gross household income between $65,000 and $90,000.
+- Have a gross household income of $65,000 and above.
 Supplemental sources of income (Child Tax Benefit, Employment Insurance, Child Support, etc.), may or may not be included and will be considered on a case by case basis.

 BNI Homeownership Bridge Program families become partners in our work and need to complete the following to support the program and become empowered homeowners: